microsoft/OpenCloudNinjaSloth/README.md

 Brady was born at Microsoft as a fun project.
 It's not an official Microsoft logo, so we're making it available under a very permissive Creative Commons license; this means that you can do (almost) everything you want with it.
 When creating new designs that incorporate third-party brands or logos, however, please be mindful of their branding guidelines.

-Keep just one thing in mind… Don't get yourself fooled by how cute Brady looks: he's still a ninja, and he's mightier than you'd think 😉
+Keep just one thing in mind… Don't get yourself fooled by how cute Brady looks: it's still a ninja, and it's mightier than you'd think 😉

 ## License